Resident Profiles

 Israel Fernandez, M.D.

-Why I chose to come to TTUHSC El Paso for residency: I chose TTUHSC El Paso because it's next to my hometown Juarez, Mex.
+Why I chose to come to Texas Tech Health El Paso for residency: I chose Texas Tech Health El Paso because it's next to my hometown Juarez, Mex.
 This program felt like a perfect fit since the first day I started working here and I wanted to continue serving an area with a high Hispanic population.

 Favorite things about El Paso: The mountains, the weather, Mexican culture.